fastruby/blog/_posts/2019-11-04-intruducing-skunk-stink-score-calculator.md

 end
 ```

-After doing all these calculations, we get a Stink Score for the files we are evaluating:
+After doing all these calculations, we get a Skunk Score for the files we are evaluating:

 ```bash
 $ skunk